agency-fund/evidential-be/docs/TESTING.md

 1. Select the PR's branch name
 1. Tick the "bq integration" box.

+You can also trigger the BigQuery integration tests to run in GHA by putting `run:bqintegration` in your PR comment.

 ## Showing additional test output<a name="showing-additional-test-output"></a>

 `pytest -rA` to print out _all_ stdout from your tests; `-rx` for just those failing.
 (See